StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/cold-backup/docker-compose.md

     docker compose down
     ```

-### Copy files in a backup folder
+## Step 2: Copy files in a backup folder

+Copy volumes and mapped directories on the host machine, which contain your data, configurations, and logs.

-For example, on the host server, create a folder on a dedicated NFS volume named `/opt/backups` and copy all files preserving their permissions
+For example, on the host server, create a folder on a dedicated NFS volume named `/opt/backups` and copy all files preserving their permissions.

+!!! tip "Tips"
+    * [Docker Compose profiles](https://github.com/StrangeBeeCorp/docker) include a comprehensive backup script, including all necessary housekeeping actions.
+    * You can also review the backup script for `prod1-thehive` directly on the [Docker Compose profiles GitHub repository](https://github.com/StrangeBeeCorp/docker).

 !!!
 Example ""